Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "React Native"

     The React Native SDK lets you send events to Amplitude.
-See the full documentation at [React Native SDK](../typescript-react-native/).
+See the [React Native SDK documentation](../typescript-react-native/) for additional configurations and advanced topics.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_7)